Martin Pasko

 Martin Joseph "Marty" Pasko (born Jean-Claude Rochefort; August 4, 1954 – May 10, 2020) was a Canadian comic book writer and television screenwriter.

 Pasko worked for many comics publishers, but is best known for his superhero stories for DC Comics over three decades.
 He wrote Superman in various media, including television animation, webisodes, and a syndicated newspaper strip for Tribune Media Services, as well as comic books.
 He also co-created the 1975 revamp of Doctor Fate.

-Biography

-Early life and career
+Early life and education

 Pasko claimed to have been born as Jean-Claude Rochefort in Montreal, Quebec, Canada.
 As a teenager, he was a regular contributor to comic book letter columns and co-published a fanzine, Fantazine, with Alan Brennert, who is now a novelist.
 After attending Northwestern University and New York University, Pasko settled in New York.